 There is a well known paper doll book based on these illustrations - I've never owned a copy but have seen it advertised for sale and have often been tempted.

 When I was eight years old (don't laugh I know I was that age exactly!) one of the big South African supermarket chains gave out a page of card when you shopped there (it must have been some sort of promotional offer) that had a game on it - I think it was a bit like snakes and ladders.
 It was similar to the sort of thing that appeared on the back of cereal boxes.
 The illustrations all centred around Cinderella wearing the ball gown from this version of the story.
-I would love to find a copy again but doubt any are still in existence.
+I would love to be able to see this game again but doubt any are still in existence.
+I do own a book with the full story and all the illustrations - I've scanned my favourites from it and have included them here:

 I've always thought this paper doll book a particularly lovely one.
 It first appeared 4 or 5 years ago and looks like it is from somewhere like Russia.
 The dolls and dresses are gorgeous.
 I'm not going to repeat them all here but will instead give two blog links where you can see the complete set (including other Disney princesses as well)